ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 ## Module overview

-This module provides the functionality required to access and manipulate data stored in an H2 database.
+This module provides the functionality that is required to access and manipulate the data stored in an H2 database.

 ### Creating the client

 You need to create a `client` object to access a database.
-The following is a sample for creating an H2 client.
+You can create a sample H2 client as follows.

 ### Handling the connection pool

 There are 3 possible usage scenarios for a connection pool.

-**1. Globally shareable connection pool**
+**1. The globally shareable connection pool**

 If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database unless a connection pool matching the properties you provided already exists.